In 2016, six months after my 3rd child was born, I was diagnosed with PND. Voicing this out loud started a big shift in my life.

 I’m not saying to you that meds and the NHS can’t help, they’re also overwhelmed by referrals and all this needs resource.
 If you’re feeling the same way I’d always advise seeing a health professional.

 In October 2019 I suffered my first panic attack and blacked out.
 I went on meds for the first time in years.
 Then I tried to help myself and find a calmness I’d been lacking.
-I became more focussed in trying to help myself and in late 2019 I stopped working on social media accounts for others as part of my re-evaluation.
+I became more focussed in trying to help myself and in 2020 once lockdown started to ease I stopped working as a social media accounts manager and switched to freelance writing on subjects I feel passionate about as part of my own self re-evaluation.
+I decided to write more for me, to support others and to encourage the sharing of our stories.

 I joined Mel Well’s Academy and found myself starting to unraveling years of trauma, self destructive behaviours but mostly an understanding that we are all suffering in some way and when we work together, to lift each other, mental blockages can start to crumble to make way for something beautiful.